 Storing/generating/editing passwords Anchor link

-To create a new password or store a password you already have, right-click on the Group in which you want to store the password, and choose “Add New Entry.”
+To create a new password or store a password you already have, click on the Group in which you want to store the password, right-click in the right pane, and choose “Add New Entry.”
 (You can also choose “Entries > Add New Entry” from the menu bar.)
 For basic password usage:

 - Enter a descriptive title you can use to recognize the password entry in the “Title” field.
 For example, this could be the name of the website or service the password is for.